-Biomes O’ Plenty is one of the most well known Biome mods available for Minecraft.
-Especially when it comes to 1.12.2.
-Most of the biomes included with this mod really compliment the vanilla game.
+Biomes O’ Plenty is one of the most well-known Biome mods available for Minecraft, even more so when it comes to Minecraft 1.12.2.
+Most of the Biomes included with this mod complement the Vanilla game.

-What you’re used to in Minecraft won’t be changed too much.
-When exploring, you will find that new Biomes spawn in both the Overworld and Nether.
-Sadly, the End Dimension isn’t changed currently.
+What you’re used to in Minecraft will mostly stay the same.
+When exploring, you will find that new Biomes spawn in both the Overworld and the Nether.
+Currently, the mod adds no new Biomes to the End Dimension.

-Interestingly, Biomes O’ Plenty also includes a slurry of new blocks and items, such as new types of Wood, Flowers and Trees.
-Due to its stature, many additional mods have been created to compliment Biomes O’ Plenty, with one of the most noteworthy additions being the Dynamic Trees patch.
+Biomes O’ Plenty also includes a lot of new blocks and items, such as new types of Wood, Flowers, and Trees.
+Due to its popularity, some developers have created additional mods that complement Biomes O’ Plenty, with one of the most noteworthy additions being the Dynamic Trees patch.

 9Oh The Biomes You’ll Go

 Instead of a complete overhaul to Minecrafts Biomes, installing Defiled Lands is designed to work alongside them.
-It adds the Defiled Lands Biome, which has 7 different variations (Desert, Plains, Hills, Swamplands, Ice Plains, Tenebra Forest and Vilespine Forest) they spawn in.
+It adds the Defiled Lands Biome, which has seven different variations (Desert, Plains, Hills, Swamplands, Ice Plains, Tenebra Forest, and Vilespine Forest) they can spawn in.

 The Biome is intended to be dangerous.
-The ground of these Biomes are defiled, and will be purple in color.
+The ground of these Biomes is defiled, and will be purple in color.
 Over time, it will spread to the surrounding blocks, corrupting them too.

 In the Defiled Lands, there’s some custom creatures that spawn inside, such as the Scuttler, Shambler, Host and Defiled Slimes, and there’s even a boss named The Destroyer.
 There’s a lot more that comes alongside the Defiled Lands, such as new structures, tools, weapons and mechanics.